 Fresh chili peppers, chopped up small with a scissor, were also at the table.
 Here are some bird’s eye chilis from the machamba:

-Another interesting thing at table was palm wine vinegar, sura.
+Another interesting thing at table was palm wine vinegar, made from fermented palm sap (sura).
 Here was a little sura cake in the shape of a pretzel.

 We were treated to fruits in great variety and quality.
 Here is one improvised pre-breakfast plate: